ihchoi12/inho-note.github.io/_posts/2021-05-11-Barefoot-Tofino.md

 ### bfrt_python
-- to control tables (and other P4 objects) in my program
+- A tool to control tables (and other P4 objects) in my program
+- *bfrt_root* is the root object
+- From this, we can access ongoing P4 programm and its objects